sakakit/BracketColorizer/ReadMe.md

 ## About this plugin
 BracketColorizer is an editor-assistance plugin for JetBrains IntelliJ Platform IDEs.
 It colorizes brackets in source code based on nesting depth to make matching pairs easier to visually track.
 - Supported brackets: (), [], {}, <> (angle brackets are heuristically distinguished depending on context)
-- How it works: When a language plugin provides a SyntaxHighlighter, the plugin excludes comments/strings and colors brackets accordingly; otherwise it falls back to simple text scanning (language-agnostic).
+- How it works: When a language plugin provides a SyntaxHighlighter, the plugin excludes comments/strings/doc and inactive-code tokens (as marked by the language plugin) and colors brackets accordingly; otherwise it falls back to simple text scanning (language-agnostic).
 - Customization: You can adjust the color set in settings.
 You can also enable/disable coloring per bracket type ((), [], {}, <>).
 The number of nesting levels is fixed (9).
 - Purpose: Help you quickly follow bracket pairs even in deeply nested code, improving readability and maintainability.
 - Robustness: Coloring is preserved across IDE saves/commits and external file reloads (e.g., Git operations) via automatic re-application.